 Ok, so this does differ depending on the type of CO2 injector you have.
 When it comes to the simple manual ones like the Fluval Mini Kit we covered, the setup process is easy and straightforward.
 All you really need to do is connect the CO2 cartridge to the regulator valve, connect the tube to the diffuser, put the diffuser in the water while mounting the cartridge on the top lip of the aquarium, and you are good to go.

 More complex CO2 systems will require a longer setup process with more parts to connect.
 However, the setup will be similar to the simpler versions.
 Your best bet is to just read the instructions on the particular model and make you get for a quick and easy setup procedure.

 We hope we have answered some of your Co2 aquarium questions and given you some ideas on what you need.
-We like the Fluval Mini Co2 Kit and think it has a lot to offer for small aquarium owners.
+We like the Fluval Mini Co2 Kit and think it has a lot to offer for small aquarium owners (you can check the current price here).
 There are of course other good options out there, but in terms of ease of use, function, and durability, this is one of the better options.
 Remember folks, your plants need CO2 and it is up to you to supply it to them.